lulingliu/lulingliu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a graduate student in the Faculty of Geographical Science at Beijing Normal University.
+My research interests include urbanization and sustainable energy development.
 {style="text-align: justify;"}